wp-plugins/si-contact-form/readme.txt

 = I upgraded from version 3.xx, to 4.xx and my forms and settings did not import =

 The forms should have imported.
 In some rare cases, they don't import.
 Sorry for any inconvenience.
-If you have version 4.0.7 or higher, click the button on the Tools tab "Import forms from 3.xx version".
+Update to the latest version, click the button on the Tools tab "Import forms from 3.xx version".

 More help is on this help page:
 [I upgraded to 4.xx version and my forms did not import](http://www.fastsecurecontactform.com/forms-did-not-import)